CDLUC3/dash/user-guide.md

 ![upload2](https://raw.githubusercontent.com/CDLUC3/dash/gh-pages/images/userguide/upload2.jpg)

 ### Review your submission
-1. Review metatadata to ensure it's correct
+1. Review metatadata to be sure it's correct
 2. Ensure all data files are uploaded
 3. Click "Submit to Dash"
 4. Acknowledge that your data will be available under a CC-BY or CC0 license (not shown)